-In the event of the retirement of an executive officer, he is entitled to receive amounts earned during his term of employment.
+If an executive officer retires as defined in the plans, he is entitled to receive amounts earned during his term of employment.
 Such amounts include:

-- outstanding equity awards granted at least six months prior to retirement will continue to vest in accordance with the 2005 Equity Compensation Plan; - · amounts contributed, earned and vested under the Cintas Partners' Plan; and - amounts contributed and earned under the Deferred Compensation Plan as reflected in the Nonqualified Deferred Compensation for Fiscal 2012 table.
+- outstanding equity awards granted at least six months prior to retirement will continue to vest in accordance with the 2005 Equity Compensation Plan; - · amounts contributed, earned and vested under the Cintas Partners' Plan; and - amounts contributed and earned under the Deferred Compensation Plan as reflected in the Nonqualified Deferred Compensation for Fiscal 2013 table.